packagist/private-packagist-docs/docs/synchronizations-faq.md

 Private Packagist organizations that are synchronized with a remote organization have automatically all admins and owners of the synchronization assigned to the admins and owners team in Private Packagist.

-If an organization is synchronized with multiple remote organizations then only admins and owners of the primary synchronization are added to the respective teams.
+If an organization is synchronized with multiple remote organizations then only admins and owners of the primary synchronization are matched to the respective teams.

 When promoting a synchronization to a primary synchronization, new admins and owners will be added from the primary synchronization to Private Packagist.
-In case you change the integration for the new primary synchronization (e.g. from GitHub to Bitbucket), users who are not in the new team will lose access to the organization.
+In case you change the integration for the new primary synchronization (e.g. from GitHub to Bitbucket), admins and owners who are not connected to the new service yet will lose admin/owner access to the organization.
 To restore their access, the user have to connect their account to the new service from the profile page.

 ## How to migrate a synchronization from GitHub to Bitbucket?